The Multiverse God

 The question is, what caused our universe in such a way that we can now exist here alive?
 Our existence as living beings is so improbable that naturalistically we should not exist.
 The statistics are so completely against us that no one sanely any more tries to justify our cosmological origin in a solitary universe by chance and natural causes.

-An idea called the multiverse therefore has been suggested as a mechanistic solution for our existence.
-(See technical details note) In this speculative thinking there are infinitely many different universes, and we just happen to be in one that was just right for us to exist.
-Our Goldilocks just-right world out of the many is what let us evolve into conscious beings.
-We then notice that we are here and wonder about it.
+In this speculative thinking there are infinitely many different universes continuously being constructed by a generator.
+We just happen to be in one of them that was just right for us to exist.
+Our Goldilocks just-right world out of the many is what let us become conscious beings.
+We then notice that we are here and wonder about it. •••

-The explanation of the multiverse is of processes that are impossible to verify.
 The generator is described as an expanding other-realm that cannot be detected.
 It has many "little" expanding other-verse pockets that also cannot be detected because the expansion of the main multiverse other-realm keeps them separated.
 Therefore, non-detectability is built in to the theory.

 However, I see no reason to believe that the inflaton field was quantum.
 We can't expect all fields to be quantum.
 For example, gravity does not align with quantum.
 (This is even though people have tried very hard for a long time to develop a theory of gravity as a quantum field.
 However, other theorists say that gravity is not a field.
 So this also is not settled science!)